dortania/OpenCore-Legacy-Patcher/README.md

 ## Support

-To get aid with the patcher, we recommend joining the [Unsupported Mac Discord Server](https://discord.gg/XbbWAsE) and heading over to our `#opencore-patcher` channel.
+To get aid with the patcher, we recommend joining the [OpenCore Patcher Paradise Discord Server](https://discord.gg/UbM8U75E).
 We're actively there and is the quickest way to receive help.
 For bigger issues such as patcher crashing on build and such, we recommend opening an issue right here on GitHub:

 * [OpenCore Legacy Patcher's Issue's tab](https://github.com/dortania/OpenCore-Legacy-Patcher/issues)